lupantech/ineqmath/README.md

 <!-- This is the code repository for the paper [Solving Inequality Proofs with Large Language Models](https://arxiv.org/abs/2506.07927). -->

+Welcome to the official repository for the paper "[Solving Inequality Proofs with Large Language Models](https://arxiv.org/abs/2506.07927)".
+With this toolkit you can **evaluate your own models** on our benchmark, **plug in our improvement strategies** to boost performance, **reproduce the paper's experiments** end-to-end, and **train more effectively** with our data.
+Dive in and push the frontier of inequality and mathematics reasoning with us! 🚀

 ## 📑 Table of Contents

 - [💥 News ](#news)